open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

 | ----- | -------------- | --------------- |
 | data  | `torch.Tensor` | data of images. |

-Since semantic segmentation models usually only output one pixel-level classification result, we only need to make sure that each pixel is assigned certain value.
+Since semantic segmentation models usually only output one pixel-level classification result, we only need to make sure that each pixel is assigned a certain value.

 ## Semantic Segmentation Data Abstraction SegDataSample